 Need More Space in 2026?
-What Homeowners Need to Know Before Adding an Addition
+What Homeowners Need to Know Before Planning a Home Addition

 Insights drawn from over 12 years of designing and building home additions across Washington, D.C., Montgomery County, and Northern Virginia - including historic and legacy homes dating back to the late 1800s.